chrishenri/rw3d_manual/docs/source/intro.rst

 Visual Studio
 """"""""""

+The code was developed using Visual Studio.
+It provides the

 .. tip::
     For Windows developers, here are some brief instructions (as of 15/01/2025) to build a solution using Microsoft Visual Studio IDE and Intel Fortran: